LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Current page indicator

 The current page indicator in the main navigation (thick underline) has colour of `#EE6C4D` and background is `#E0FBFC`, which results in a contrast ratio of 2.81:1, this should be a minimum of 3:1, this fails 1.4.11 Non-text Contrast

+##### How to find

+I would typicall use Color Contrast Analyser to get both the background and foreground colours of the indicator, very similar to how I would get the contrast of the focus indicator, but obviously I wouldn't have to force a state on the element as the indicator would be persistent.

 ##### Solution